Posted on 3rd March 2019

-However, in a nod to my wife’s Scottish heritage, we thought we should include it in our breakfast menu as an option.
-As Samuel Johnson said in his Dictionary of the English Language of 1755, oats are “a grain, which in England is generally given to horses, but in Scotland supports the people.”
+However, in a nod to my wife’s Scottish roots and because some people like it, we thought we should include it in our breakfast menu.
 It was hidden away as one of the cereal options ….
 And unsurprisingly no-one ever ordered it – we didn’t promote it particularly, and guests did not seem to spot it.

-That changed after about 6 months from our starting, when one of our regular business guests mentioned he was trying to eat more healthily.
-So we suggested porridge.
+That changed about 6 months after we opened, when one of our regular business guests mentioned he was trying to eat more healthily.
+So we offered him porridge.

 There seems to be plenty of written evidence that porridge oats are good for you.
 Harold McGee in his Encyclopedia states that oats are “rich in indigestible carbohydrates called beta-glucans, which absorb and hold water, give oatmeal it’s smooth, thick consistency, have a tenderizing, moistening effect in baked goods, and help lower blood cholesterol levels….Oats also contain a number of phenolic compounds that have antioxidant activity.”

 Even the BBC Good Food site extols the virtues of porridge oats referring to various US studies linking the eating of oats and other wholegrains to a reduction in the likelihood of dying from heart disease.
 “The cereal grain’s proven talents include helping to lower high blood pressure and reduce bad cholesterol – not to mention a packed portfolio of vitamins, minerals and fibre.
 Oats are also the go-to fitness food for beginners and athletes alike.
 A bowl of their slow releasing, wholegrain goodness an hour before exercise ensures blood sugar levels remain steady through a workout, while providing enough energy to keep you going.”